the truth about habits is that it is about the skill to form habits not the habit itself

 Driving never gets easier for some people…

 • Learning to play Mozart or exercising for 311 days in a row without fail requires a level of skill and discipline that most people cannot reach.
-The skill and discipline needed is immense and the rewards are perceptibly small and incremental and seemingly-fleeting.
+The skill and discipline needed are immense and the rewards are imperceptibly small, incremental, and seemingly fleeting.
+These are the habits that are the most difficult to form.
+And, luckily, to break once they are established.

 Most of us don’t like that.

-But as always, that is where the answer lies: in doing what is most difficult.
+But as always, that is where the answer lies: do what is most difficult for the greatest long-term rewards.

 It really is all in your mind.